-So, if you find yourself in Zurich during the dark months of winter, chin up and enjoy this Swiss city, no matter what kind of weather you encounter.
+So, if you find yourself in Zurich during the winter, here are a few ways you enjoy this sparkling Swiss city, no matter what kind of weather you encounter.

 7 Things to Do in Zurich in the Winter

 1. Visit a museum or two

 Zurich has loads of museums that will entertain, educate, and offer you shelter when unsavory weather strikes.
 Here are just a few top choices to consider:

 Zurich’s Fine Arts Museum is a modest but well assembled art program.
 The permanent collection provides visitors with a pleasant walk through art history, while the temporary exhibitions are usually bold and eye-catching.
 I recommend visiting on a Wednesday, when the permanent collection is free to the public – woot woot!

 The renovated and reinvented brewery from 1897 is one of my favorite buildings in trendy ZuriWest.
 The stylish residence is home to contemporary art exhibits, such as the Kunsthalle and Migros Contemporary Art Museum, as well as other private galleries and businesses.
 [Tip: Free admission on Thursday evenings!]